Sheraton New York Times Square Hotel

 Instead it offers mega-hotel efficiency and a superb midtown location.
 The lobby features a dark-wood bar, a bustling internet café and a street of shops including a jewelry store glittering with diamond rings.
 Unfortunately, the renovated Club Lounge, which serves up superb views, complimentary snacks and peace and quiet, is available to only to guests booking pricy Club Level rooms.

-As for the the candy-striped carcass of the shuttered restaurant Avenue, a curious eyesore in the renovated lobby, we’re told it's destined to become a nightspot overseen by an outside developer sometime in 2013.
+As for the the candy-striped carcass of the shuttered restaurant Avenue, a curious eyesore in the renovated lobby, I'm told it's destined to become a nightspot overseen by an outside developer sometime in the future.

 Cool detail: At a 50th anniversary celebration the hotel honored three employees who started work when the hotel opened -- and are still on the job.